Contrasting Taitron Components (TAIT) and The Competition

 |-2.92%

 15.4% of Taitron Components shares are held by institutional investors.
 Comparatively, 43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
 61.2% of Taitron Components shares are held by insiders.
 Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Taitron Components, Inc. engages in the manufacture and distribution of original designed and manufactured products and electronic components.
 It also offers discrete semiconductors and commodity integrated circuits, optoelectronic devices, passive components, and value-added engineering and turnkey services.
 The company was founded by Stewart Wang and Tzu Sheng Ku in 1989 and is headquartered in Valencia, CA.